-Shanghai's stature as China's business capital means that its hotels cater primarily to business clientele, though there are some boutique hotels that focus on leisure travelers.
-Business hotels can be divided into two categories: modern Western-style hotels that are elegant and nicely appointed and hotels built during the city's glory days.
+Shanghai's stature as China's business capital hasn’t stopped it from catering both to business and leisure travelers, especially the handful of boutique hotels.
+Business hotels can be divided into two categories: modern Western-style hotels with all the latest amenities and older hotels built during the city's glory days.
 The latter may lack great service, modern fixtures, and convenient facilities,

 but they often make up for it in charm, tradition, and history.

 Judging by the number of international chain hotels in Shanghai, the city has proven just how much it has opened to the outside world.
 Many aren't merely hotels; they're landmarks on the Shanghai skyline.
 Even the historic properties that make up the other half of Shanghai's hotel market feel the pressure to update their rooms and facilities.